 |

 On the low end, a turf company's overhead can add 10% to your project total.
 We'll use a smaller fixed number based on our experience.
-Projects up to 1,500 sq.ft. require relatively similar office support that is at least $500.
+Projects up to 1,500 sq. ft. require relatively similar office support that is at least $530.

-Generally, a turf company's profit margin is around 30%.
-So that at the end of the year, net profit could reach 15%.
+Typically, turf companies operate with a profit margin of around 30%.
+This means that by the end of the year, their net profit could potentially reach 15%.

 We'll plug in 20% in our price guide below.
 Which is almost $400 short and my wife would have definitely disagreed about that.

-During this pricing guide, we've used low to median averages, so keep that in mind when assessing the overall price.
+During this artificial turf installation pricing guide, we've used low to median averages, so keep that in mind when assessing the overall price.
 This is just a starting point.
 There may be other needs specific to your project, such as rewiring irrigation lines or adding borders to trees throughout the yard.
 Additional material add-ons will affect pricing as well.
-Optional installation additions may include: pet-friendly turf materials, putting greens, aluminum bender boards, padding systems, and drainage systems.
+Optional installation additions may include: pet-friendly turf materials, putting greens, aluminum bender boards, padding systems, and proper drainage systems.
+You may want to opt for a premiut type of artificial turf, select nylon turf or save money with regular polypropylene turf.

-Below we'll wrap up our findings and discover the low-median cost of a simple 500 sq. ft. backyard installation!
+Below we'll wrap up our findings and discover the low-median cost of a simple, national average, 500 sq. ft. backyard installation!

 Material Costs | $2,787.60 |